uri-whl/dam-atlas/README.md

     where `dam-atlas` can be whatever name you like.
 Wait for this action to complete.

 3. From within ArcGIS Pro, click `Project`, then `Python` then `Manage Enviroments`.
 Set `dam-atlas` to active.
+Close ArcGIS Pro and the `Python Command Prompt` window.
+Your new environment is set.

-4. You can now install additional packages!
-I recommend you install Spyder, at a minimum.
-Click `Add Packages` and either scroll or filter the list to Spyder.
-Select it, then click `Install`.
+4. _(Optional)_ You can now install additional packages.

+    a.
+Thought you can install packages from within ArcGIS Pro, it seems to get hung up, as conda actually prompts you to proceed.
+Re-open the `Python Command Prompt` - you'll be in the `dam-atlas` environment.

+    b.
+We recommend Spyder as an IDE.
+Type:

+        ```bash
+        dam-atlas>conda install spyder
+        ```

+        and then 'y' when prompted to proceed.
+Various packages will be downloaded and updated to 'solve' the environment - i.e., choose versions of packages which will actually work with eachother.
+You'll be returned to the command prompt when finished.

+    c.
+Open up Spyder and proceed as usual.

 ## Contents